scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ```

-Now since we have 17 variables, plotting all of them against each other would be tedious.
+Since we have 17 variables, plotting all of them against each other would be tedious.
 For datasets with a moderate number of variables, you can use the ggpairs() function to get a graphical overview over many or all variables at once with a single line of code.
 With 17 variables, plotting all against all would lead to too many (289) plots, so let us subset the variables.

 You can use ```grep``` and **regular expressions** to find the indices of certain variable names, this often saves code.